mosidrum/Portfolio/README.md

 ### Deployment

-You can deploy this project using: A live server
+You can deploy this project using: A live server from your code editor

 <!--
 Example: